Alexandra Michael smiling at the camera with a blurry cityscape in the background

 About me

 My research interests lie at the intersection of security, programming languages, and compilers.
-I focus particularly on applying formal methods to challenging problems in hardware security.
+I focus particularly on applying formal methods to hardware security.

 Publications

+Avoiding Instruction-Centric Microarchitectural Timing Channels Via Binary-Code Transformations.
 Michael Flanders, Reshabh K Sharma, Alexandra E. Michael, Dan Grossman, David Kohlbrenner.
-Avoiding Instruction-Centric Microarchitectural Timing Channels Via Binary-Code Transformations.
-ASPLOS 2024 (to appear).
+ASPLOS 2024.

 Teaching